 Avoid Bad Tenants with these Top 10 Reference Questions

-We’ve all heard of the tenant horror stories: late or even outstanding rent, unruly pets, damages to the property.
+We’ve all heard the tenant horror stories: late or even outstanding rent, unruly pets, damages to the property (and worse).

-What you can do to avoid landing a bad tenant is by being especially diligent with the screening process.
-Thoroughly checking your potential tenant’s references can provide valuable knowledge that will help with your decision making process, and save you some headaches in the long run.
+Don’t underestimate the screening process.
+Thoroughly checking your potential tenant’s references will give you surprising insight that will help with your decision-making process, and save you headaches later on.

 - What is the address of their property?